skrattaren/apf.rst/apf.rst

   a.f.p.
 Terry says that since this discussion appeared on the net he is now occasionally asked for specific dedications along these lines. ]

-  "Book-specific ones tend to be: "Mort_" and "`Reaper Man_: 'Boo!', 'HAVE FUN', the Death grin, or 'Read It And Reap'. "`Small Gods_: almost always 'The Turtle Moves!' "`Pyramids_: usually the 'Hi! in the Pyramid' "`Wyrd
-  Sisters_: often 'Really wyrd'..."
+  "Book-specific ones tend to be: "Mort_" and "`Reaper Man`_": 'Boo!', 'HAVE FUN', the Death grin, or 'Read It And Reap'. "`Small Gods`_": almost always 'The Turtle Moves!' "`Pyramids`_": usually the 'Hi! in the Pyramid' "`Wyrd Sisters`_": often 'Really wyrd'..."

   "Read It And Reap has now been established as a 'generic' line which doesn't *just* get used in "`Reaper Man`_"."